Another modernist tattoo walk-poem.

 A border.

-and name that can survive being spoken aloud.
+and a name that can survive being spoken aloud.

-By midnight your spine feels packed with wet sand.
+By midnight my spine feels packed with wet sand.

-Ink blooms beneath your fingernails like rot beneath fruit skin.
+Ink blooms beneath my fingernails like rot beneath fruit skin.

 The trash bin overflows with